andycandrea/andycandrea.github.io/_posts/2016-05-01-arel-part-i.md

 )
 ~~~

-If the user passes in "Rails" in the title search field, this will generate the
+If the user passes in *Rails* in the title search field, this will generate the
 following SQL:

 ~~~sql